sxssyzx/qduoj-OpenAPI/README.md

 # Notes

-Response Code of a submission(Judger):
+Response Code of a submission(Judger) is absolutely wrong!

 ```json
 {